Spire Motorsports

+Spire Motorsports is an American professional stock car racing team.
+The organization competes in the NASCAR Cup Series, the NASCAR Craftsman Truck Series, the ARCA Menards Series, and the ARCA Menards Series West.

+The company was founded in 2018 by professional management executives Jeff Dickerson and T. J. Puchyr as a subsidiary of their Spire Sports + Entertainment agency after purchasing an entry "charter" from Furniture Row Racing, beginning competition for the 2019 season.
+The team is considered by the Associated Press' Jenna Fryer to have helped "jump-start" a "dormant" charter system; charter values increased from about $6 million to $40 million USD in the period from 2018–2024.
+Additionally, the team would purchase the racing assets of Truck Series team Kyle Busch Motorsports in 2023.
+On track, the team would score their first Cup win in 2019 with driver Justin Haley.
+In 2024, the organization restructured, with both Spire Motorsports and SS+E becoming subsidiaries of Dickerson's Spire Holdings, and Puchyr selling his shares to financial services executive Dan Towriss, the CEO of TWG Motorsports.

-Spire Motorsports is an American auto racing organization competing in the NASCAR Cup Series.
-The team is a subsidiary of Spire Sports + Entertainment.
-In the Cup Series, the team currently fields two Chevrolet Camaro ZL1 teams: the No. 7 for Corey LaJoie and the No. 77 for Ty Dillon.
-In the Xfinity Series, the team fields the No. 77 Chevrolet Camaro part-time for Carson Hocevar.
-In the truck series, the team fields the No. 7 Chevrolet Silverado part-time for multiple drivers.
+In the Cup Series, the team fields three Chevrolet Camaro ZL1 teams: the No. 7 for Daniel Suárez, the No. 71 for Michael McDowell, and the No. 77 for Carson Hocevar.
+In the Truck Series, the team fields three Chevrolet Silverados: the No. 7, No. 71 and No. 77.
+In the ARCA Menards Series, the team fields the No. 77 Chevrolet SS and in the ARCA Menards Series West, the team fields the No. 7 and 77 Chevrolet SS.
+They have also competed in the NASCAR Xfinity Series in the past.

 History

 On December 4, 2018, Spire Sports + Entertainment announced they purchased their charter from the now-defunct Furniture Row Racing.
 At the same time, the team announced they will use the No. 77 and field Chevrolet Camaro ZL1s.
 FRR President Joe Garone joined the team to serve the same position.

 The team, in its first year of operation, operated in the same shop as Premium Motorsports as part of an alliance with Premium owner Jay Robinson.
 However, Premium was sold to Rick Ware Racing in 2020, and the team operated out of the RWR shop until season's end.
 On August 11, 2020, Spire Motorsports purchased the assets of Leavine Family Racing, allowing them to expand to a two-car operation in 2021.
 Following the acquisition, the team moved their headquarters from Mooresville to the former shop of AK Racing in Concord, North Carolina.
 On October 7, it was announced that Spire Motorsports had secured a third charter which would be leased to Trackhouse Racing for the 2021 season.
 On December 10, it was reported that NASCAR on NBC analyst and former Hendrick Motorsports crew chief Steve Letarte will serve as a consultant for the team.